Nerve Injuries of the Hand

-The primary symptom of nerve damage in the hand is loss of sensation, which means that heat, cold, and pain are not felt in the hand as they would be in the rest of the body, which can lead to severe injuries.
+The primary symptom of nerve damage in the hand is loss of sensation, which means that heat, cold, and pain are not felt in the hand as they would be in the rest of the body, which can lead to severe injuries such as burns.
 Nerve damage can also cause intense sensation and pain, know as neuralgia.
 Muscles supplied by the injured nerve lose their electrical stimulus rendering them paralyzed.

 Diagnosing nerve injuries

 A detailed history and clinical exam is very important to determining what has been injured.
 Additional testing is a Nerve Conduction Velocity/EMG test, which allows the doctor to see how fast and how well signals are transmitted along the nerve to the brain.
 An MRI scan may be helpful in some cases, because they allow the doctor to look inside the hand and physically see the damages to the hand and verves without having to cut into it.